Understanding New Jersey Personal Injury Protection Insurance

 If you are injured in a New Jersey automobile accident, whether as a driver, passenger or pedestrian, your PIP insurance will pay for your personal medical bills related to the crash up to your policy limit.
 It will also provide reimbursement for other expenses associated with your injuries.

-An experience car accident attorney in New Jersey can review your policy to determine the level of coverage you have.
+An experienced car accident attorney in New Jersey can review your policy to determine the level of coverage you have.
 We can also help file your claim for you and help ensure you receive the compensation you need.

 What is Covered by PIP?